 Tempering should be carried out immediately after the material has cooled down to below 40 °C or when the tool can be held with hands.
-Triple tempering with a holding time of 2 hours in each stage at the tempering temperature is necessary.
+Triple tempering with a holding time of 2 hours in each stage at the tempering temperature of 560 °C is absolutely necessary.
+For complex tool shapes, tempering of 5 times can lead to further improved properties.
 It is important to ensure that the tools are cooled down to room temperature between the individual tempering stages.